DongSky/few-shot-vit/README.md

 Yet another Few-Shot ViT training framework.

 Our code is mainly based on [MetaBaseline](https://github.com/yinboc/few-shot-meta-baseline), and SUN-F (means FEAT)/D (means DeepEMD) are based on the corresponding codebase.
 Sincerely thanks for their contribution.

+#### Update

+(March 24th 2023) We upload the template of visualizing attention masks.
+This code is used to generate the attention masks used in the paper.

 ## Requirements
 - PyTorch (>= 1.9)
 - TorchVision